 CDFA personnel investigate trichomonosis cases, notify owners of potentially exposed cattle, and quarantine bulls in infected and exposed herds.
 Infected bulls will be quarantined to their facility and may ONLY BE SOLD FOR SLAUGHTER.
 Additionally, one negative real-time PCR test at owner’s expense is required for all herdmate bulls.
 Owners of exposed cattle will be notified by CDFA and are required to test their bulls once, at their expense.
 Herds affected more than once in a two year period will require two real-time PCR tests.

 As of April 1, 2017, bulls, when trichomonosis tested, will require both official individual ID AND a “Trichomonosis approved color-coded tag”.
 This tamper evident California trichomonosis tag is available to California trichomonosis approved veterinarians from the MWI Veterinary Supply Company (1-800-824-3703).
 The California trichomonosis tag program will follow the same year (September 1 to August 31) and color schedule (white for 2016-17, then cycling through orange, blue, yellow, green) as used by neighboring states.
 The tags are required to be removed and replaced with current year tags during the trichomonosis testing process.
 The individual official ID of each bull tested for trichomonosis must be recorded and accompany the trichomonosis sample to the laboratory.
 Trichomonosis approved tags are NOT official ID.

-Reminder: The 2020-21 trichomonosis year begins September 1, 2020.
-Bulls tested through August 31 should receive a yellow CA trichomonosis approved tag; bulls tested starting September 1 should receive a green CA trichomonosis approved tag.
+Reminder: The 2021-2022 trichomonosis year begins September 1, 2021.
+Bulls tested through August 31, 2022 should receive a white CA trichomonosis approved tag; bulls tested starting September 1, 2022 should receive an orange CA trichomonosis approved tag.

 Additional information on use: